aws/aws-sdk-js/doc-src/guide/node-configuring.md

-# @title Configuring the SDK
+# @title Configuring the SDK in Node.js

-# Configuring the SDK
+# Configuring the SDK in Node.js

 ## The Configuration Object